The Company’s corporate governance information and documents.

 Following both the annual and interim results announcements, meetings are held with analysts, private investors and institutional investors of the Company.
 The Company’s website also has details of public announcements, Annual and Interim Reports and investor presentations.

-The Company has also hosted a series of investor presentations open to all shareholders through the Investor Meet Company platform during the year.
+The Company has also hosted a series of investor presentations open to all shareholders through the Investor Meet Company platform, which have been well attended and served as a useful method of engagement with retail shareholders.

 The Annual General Meeting of the Company remains a key focus to give the Directors an opportunity to meet with shareholders and to provide an opportunity to give an update on the Company’s performance.
 It also provides shareholders with the opportunity to ask questions of the Directors, either in the formal AGM proceedings or informally after the event.